Guangling Jian

 Guangling Jian, literally Sword of Guangling, is a wuxia novel by Liang Yusheng.
 It was first published as a serial between 3 June 1972 and 31 July 1976 in the Hong Kong newspaper Hong Kong Commercial Daily.
 It is the sixth and final instalment of the Pingzong series, following Wulin Sanjue, but some characters are mentioned by name in Liang Yusheng's Tianshan series.

 Set in mid-15th-century China during the Ming dynasty, the story centres on the young swordsman Chen Shixing, who inherits a martial arts manual from the previous generation and becomes entangled in a struggle against corrupt officials and foreign invaders.

-Blending martial adventure with themes of music, loyalty and mortality, Guangling Jian is noted for its elegiac tone and literary style.
-The ancient tune "Guangling Melody" recurs as a central motif, symbolising heroism and loss.
-Critics describe the novel as one of Liang Yusheng's more reflective works, representing a shift in his later writing toward poetic description and moral introspection.
+Blending martial-arts adventure with themes of music, loyalty, and mortality, Guangling Jian is noted for its elegiac tone and literary style.
+The ancient tune "Guangling Melody" recurs as a central motif symbolising heroism and loss.

 Publication history

 Guangling Jian was first published as a serial between 3 June 1972 and 31 July 1976 in the Hong Kong newspaper Hong Kong Commercial Daily.
 Subsequent reprints include a 1985 four-volume edition by Baihua Literature and Art Publishing House, a 1985 edition by Heilongjiang and Korean Ethnic Publishing House, a 1988 three-volume edition by Kunlun Publishing House, a 1996 three-volume edition by Guangdong Travel and Tourism Press, a 2000 four-volume edition by Cosmos Books, and a 2012 three-volume edition by the Sun Yat-Sen University Press.